Everything We Know So Far About 'Survivor's Next Season

 Survivor: Game Changers, the show’s 34th season, may be airing now but producers of the reality show are already working on Season 35.
-Survivor Season 35 is currently in production, and a few details have already been teased regarding location, tribes and potentially even the season’s theme.
+Survivor Season 35 is currently in production, and a few details have already been teased regarding location, tribes, and potentially even the season’s theme.

-***Mild Survivor Season 35 spoilers ahead***
+Warning: Mild Survivor Season 35 spoilers ahead.

-While Survivor fans are caught up in Season 34, a.k.a.
-Game Changers, the show’s 35th season is playing out on a remote island somewhere else in the world.
+While Survivor fans are caught up in Season 34 (aka Game Changers), the show’s 35th season is playing out on a remote island somewhere else in the world.
 Survivor host Jeff Probst confirmed on his Twitter account earlier in the month that the location for Season 35 is Fiji.

 What's better on Easter, than a Survivor easter egg!!
 It's not much but just sharing from the jungle. pic.twitter.com/dLCh1RlbN2